ksagala/MyTechNetGalleryScripts/README.md

-# get-allvdirs
+# When Microsoft announced decomissioning of TechNet Gallery, I Put here my scripts, published earier there

-Script for listing all virtual directories of Exchange servers in organization
+1. *get-allvdirs.ps1* Script for listing all virtual directories of Exchange servers in organization

 ##Credits